The evolving roles of senior executives

 As banks develop their strategic plans, here are a number of areas to consider as the foundation for improvement:

 - Embrace upheaval as you move to transform your bank: Review senior management team jobs in detail and actively move to restructure each one as you discontinue low-value activities entirely or reassign them to other staff.
-Identify ways you can more effectively leverage the skill sets you have.
+Identify ways you can more effectively leverage the skills sets you have.

 - Create a customer-focused environment that connects to your products: Determine what customers want, and focus each senior management team on delivering products and services to address those preferences.